³ÉÈËÓ°Òô

 imgtext

-Where a UK resident settlor has created a non-UK resident trust, he may become personally liable to income tax or capital gains tax in relation to the trust’s income or gains, even if he does not receive a payment from the trust.
+Where a UK resident settlor has created a non-UK resident trust, they may become personally liable to income tax or capital gains tax in relation to the trust’s income or gains, even if they do not receive a payment from the trust.
 The following legislative provisions levy a potential charge on UK settlors of non-resident trusts:

 1. •